January 28 - March 3, 2019

 Screening & Reception

 All are welcome to attend the Film Now Festival Screening and Reception free of charge.
-We will be screening our nine winning short films (three selections each from the Narrative, Documentary, and Experimental categories) as well as a selection of honorable mentions in our Tri-State Showcase.
+We will be screening our nine winning short films (three selections each from the Narrative, Documentary, and Experimental categories).
+Along with the films chosen for the Excellence in Visual & Technical Achievement award and Jury Prize.